Septh/rollup-plugin-node-externals/README.md

 </p>

 # rollup-plugin-node-externals
 A Rollup/Vite plugin that automatically declares NodeJS built-in modules as `external`.
-Also handles npm dependencies, devDependencies, peerDependencies and optionalDependencies.
+Also handles dependencies, devDependencies, peerDependencies and optionalDependencies.

-Works in pnpm/yarn/lerna monorepos too!
+Works in monorepos too!

 ## Why you need this